Why You Are Not Losing Weight?

 Not Losing Weight Due To Low Metabolism

-Metabolism is the series of reactions in a living organism that create and break down energy necessary for life.
+Metabolism is a series of reactions in a living organism that create and break down energy necessary for life.

 Metabolism is often defined as fast or slow, but this term virtually describes how your body processes and makes use of the meals you eat.
 If your metabolism is functioning properly, weight loss will be less complicated.
 It’s if you have a dysfunctional metabolism that your body can also hold directly to more calories than it burns – and that could impact your potential to lose weight.